matrix-org/matrix-spec-proposals/proposals/1915-unbind-identity-server-param.md

 it returns a specific matrix error response (i.e. the body is a JSON object with `error` and `errcode` fields).

-The identity server should accept any request to unbind a 3PID for a `user_id` from the homeserver controlling that user ID.
+The identity server should authenticate the request in one of two ways:

+1. The request is signed by the homeserver which controls the `user_id`.
+2. The request includes the `sid` and `client_server` params (as per `/bind`), which proves ownership of the given 3PID.

 Example: